-In connection with the execution of the Merger Agreement, the Company entered into subscription agreements (collectively, the "Subscription Agreements") with certain parties subscribing for shares of the Company's common stock (the "Subscribers"), pursuant to which the Subscribers have agreed to purchase, and the Company has agreed to sell to the Subscribers, an aggregate of 6,000,000 shares of the Company's common Stock, for a purchase price of \$10.00 per share, resulting in an aggregate purchase price of \$60,000,000 (the "PIPE Financing").
+In connection with the execution of the Merger Agreement, the Company entered into subscription agreements (collectively, the "Subscription Agreements") with certain parties subscribing for shares of the Company's common stock (the "Subscribers"), pursuant to which the Subscribers have agreed to purchase, and the Company has agreed to sell to the Subscribers, an aggregate of 6,070,000 shares of the Company's common Stock, for a purchase price of \$10.00 per share, resulting in an aggregate purchase price of \$60,700,000 (the "PIPE Financing").
 The obligations to consummate the transactions contemplated by the Subscription Agreements are conditioned upon, among other things, customary closing conditions and the consummation of the transactions contemplated by the Merger Agreement.

-In connection with the Merger, the Company plans to file with the SEC a Registration Statement on Form S-4, that includes a preliminary proxy statement/prospectus, and, when available, the Company intends to file a definitive proxy statement and final prospectus to call a special meeting of the holders of the Company common stock to vote at the meeting (the "Special Meeting").
+In connection with the Merger, the Company has filed with the SEC a Registration Statement on Form S-4 (File No. 333-257091) on June 14, 2021, as amended on July 10, 2021 and August 5, 2021, that includes a preliminary proxy statement/prospectus, and, when available, the Company intends to file a definitive proxy statement and final prospectus to call a special meeting of the holders of the Company common stock to vote at the Special Meeting.
 The holders of the majority of the voting power of the Company's common stock present in person or represented by proxy at the Special Meeting must approve the Merger Agreement, the Merger and certain other actions related thereto, as provided in the Delaware General Corporation Law, the Company's Amended and Restated Certificate of Incorporation and applicable listing rules of Nasdaq.